Skip to the main content.

 Also, the S-Corporation and C-Corporation filing exemption does not apply to an attorney, No matter what their corporate status, you must file a 1099-MISC or 1099-NEC if their payment exceeds $600 for the year. 😐

-What type of payment methods are excluded from 1099s?
+What type of payments are excluded from 1099s?

 How to Gather W9s before filing 1099s